b-lukaszuk/BS_wJ_eng/contents/calendar.md

 ```

 We begin, by setting a reference point (`curDay`) to be January 1, 2025 (let's
-say that we've got a calendar on a wall that we can rely on for that
+say that we've got a calendar on a wall in front of us that we can rely on for
-information).
-Next, thanks to the for loop (and `getShiftedDay`) we figure out
+that information).
+Next, thanks to the for loop (and `getShiftedDay`) we figure
-on which day of the week a given year (`yr`) starts (we get there year by year
+out on which day of the week a given year (`yr`) starts (we get there year by
-with `for y in start:step:yr`).
-Of course, we take into account leap years (see
+year with `for y in start:step:yr`).
+Of course, we take into account leap years
-`isLeap` from @sec:leap_year_solution) if there are any.
-Finally (`return`), we
+(see `isLeap` from @sec:leap_year_solution) if there are any.
+Finally
-use the previously defined `getMonthData` method, to figure out the crucial data
+(`return`), we use the previously defined `getMonthData` method, to get the
-for a month we are looking for.
+calculations (starting day, days in month) for a month we are looking for.

 All that's left to do is to pack it all into `getCal` wrapper for the ease of
 use.